avijit-source/restaurant-website-react/README.md

-# Getting Started with Create React App
+# Restaurant Website Using React and firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+technologies and libraries used : React js, Aos(animation on scroll) ,react-toastify, firebase for form submission

-## Available Scripts
+## Check out the demo : https://restaurant-website-2021.netlify.app/

 In the project directory, you can run: